tongueroo/forger/lib/aws_ec2/help/wait/ami.md

     $ aws-ec2 wait ami ruby-2.5.0_2018-03-24-17-07
     $ aws-ec2 wait ami ami-b0138dc8

-Polls the AMI with the given name or id is found and available.
+Polls the AMI with the given AMI name or id until AMI is found and available.

 ### Timeout